s3m4nt/s3m4nt/README.md

-Hi everyone - my name is Brian and I'm a full-time SEI student at General Assembly, cohort 503.
-Cheers!
+Hi everyone - my name is Brian and I'm a full-time SEI student at General Assembly, cohort 503